Reducing Energy Demand and Controlled Outages

 If there is a situation where energy supply and demand is mismatched, MISO may direct member utilities, like MidAmerican, to reduce overall usage.

 In the unlikely event that those measures don’t meet the energy reduction MISO requests, it will require utilities to “shed load.”
-MidAmerican has a detailed contingency plan to implement controlled, rotating outages for groups of customers in what would most likely be 60 - 70-minute intervals.
-The load shedding process is often referred to as rolling blackouts.
+MidAmerican has a detailed contingency plan to implement controlled, rotating outages for groups of customers in what would most likely be intervals of 30 to 40 minutes.
+This load-shedding process is often referred to as rolling blackouts.

-A rotating outage is a last resort to help protect the regional grid’s equipment from being overloaded, which could result in serious system damage and the potential for a more widespread and longer power blackout.
-A rotating outage event would end as soon as MISO determines that regional grid conditions have improved.
+A controlled outage is a last resort to help protect the regional grid’s equipment from being overloaded, which could result in serious system damage and the potential for a more widespread and longer power disruption.
+A controlled outage event would end as soon as MISO determines that regional grid conditions have improved.